• Skip to main content

 • Slice onion and chop scallions and set aside.

-• When time is up, reserve 3T of Brine water and discard the rest.
+• When brining time is up, reserve only 3Tbsp of Brine water.
 Rinse bok choy in a bowl of cold water in swoosh motion.
 Then squeeze excess water gently (without damaging the leaves) and place them into a big mixing bowl.
-You don't have to squeeze too hard, bok choy will be damp.
+You don't have to squeeze too hard,

-• Add to the boy choy, brine water and kimchi seasoning.
-Use a plastic gloves and mix everything well with hands.
-Again be gentle not to bruise the leaves.
-When all seasoning is incorporated, add scallion and onion and give it a gentle mix.
+• Back into the bowl, add bok choy, brine water and kimchi seasoning.
+Use plastic gloves and mix everything well with hands.
+Again, be gentle not to bruise the leaves.
+Add scallion and onion, give it a gentle mix.

-• Add kimchi into a container with an air tight lid.
+• Transfer kimchi into a container with a tight lid.
 Leave in room temperature for 24hours.
-Ready to consume or store in fridge for later.
-Before storing in the fridge, let air out once.
+Before storing in the fridge, let air out once then cover tightly again.
+Consume within 3 weeks.

 Share on Facebook Pin Recipe